 2015 (May): Exhibited at Women in the City outdoor joint-exhibition at Liverpool One, part of Liverpool International Photography Festival (Look15).

-2013: Interactive Newsprint, worked together with people in communities from Preston and beyond to experiment with a brand new technology called interactive paper.
-Researchers from UCLan, Dundee and Surrey want to find out whether interactive paper could become a really interesting way of telling news stories or giving out information about what’s happening in the local community: and potentially create a new platform for community news.
+2011-2013: Interactive Newsprint, worked together with people in communities from Preston and beyond to experiment with a brand new technology called interactive paper.
+Researchers from UCLan, Dundee and Surrey universities trialled interactive paper.
+My images were the first in the world to be printed with conductive ink, where printed electronic circuitry was printed onto to paper which, when touched at specific points, could launch audio segments related to those featured in the photograph.
 The project ran between 2011-2013.
 Winner of the EPSRC ‘Telling Tales of Engagement’ grant.

 - Appeared at SxSW festival in Austin, Texas (2012 and 2013)